Pinterest

 Oma says,

-If at all possible, serve this Butterkuchen warm from the oven with some whipped cream for a real treat.
+If at all possible, serve this butterkuchen warm from the oven with some whipped cream for a real treat.

 Ready to make this Butterkuchen?

-Oma's German Butter Cake using Bread Machine
+German Butter Cake using a Bread Machine – Oma's Butterkuchen Rezept

 25 minutes